AGNC Surprised At The End Of Q1 2017

 Hopefully this article will help you grow your assets.

 AGNC Investment Corp.
 (NASDAQ:AGNC) is a blue-chip mortgage REIT.
 AGNC had a tough Q4 2016, but CEO Gary Kain et al. far outperformed many of the other mREITs in the industry.
-In Q4 2016 we saw a +85 bps rise in the yield of the 10 year US Treasury Note (see chart below).
+In Q4 2016, we saw a +85 bps rise in the yield of the 10-year US Treasury note (see chart below).
 Bond values normally go down during such times.
-Q1 was much steadier with a -5 bps fall in the 10 year US Treasury Note yield.
+Q1 was much steadier with a -5 bps fall in the 10-year US Treasury note yield.
 The picture going forward is murkier.

-The chart below of the Fed's Agency MBS Portfolio Balance and the 30 Year 3.5% MBS OAS ("Option Adjusted Spread") gives readers a good historical perspective of how the Agency MBS values are likely to be affected by movement in the Fed's Agency MBS Portfolio Balance Sheet.
+The chart below of the Fed's Agency MBS portfolio balance and the 30-Year 3.5% MBS OAS ("Option Adjusted Spread") gives readers a good historical perspective of how the Agency MBS values are likely to be affected by movement in the Fed's Agency MBS portfolio balance sheet.

-Readers can see that the OAS (option adjusted spread) increased in 2010 - 2011 when the Fed's Agency MBS Portfolio Balance decreased.
-Recently the spread may have widened at the end of Q1 2017 in anticipation of the Fed's beginning to shrink its Agency MBS Portfolio Balance at the end of 2017 and in 2018.
-In general one would expect the spreads to widen at such a time due simply to the greater amount of Agency MBS then being on the market.
+Readers can see that the OAS (option adjusted spread) increased in 2010-2011 when the Fed's Agency MBS portfolio balance decreased.
+Recently, the spread may have widened at the end of Q1 2017 in anticipation of the Fed's beginning to shrink its Agency MBS portfolio balance at the end of 2017 and in 2018.
+In general, one would expect the spreads to widen at such a time due simply to the greater amount of Agency MBS then being on the market.
 This will likely translate into book value losses for AGNC due to spread widening or anticipation of spread widening as we move toward the end of 2017.
 In other words, the price of the MBS involved could go down in anticipation of spread widening.

 When you couple that with the thought that US Treasury yields will likely rise as that portfolio is allowed to decline, the picture becomes more worrisome for AGNC.
 It could lose significant book value as interest rates rise (yields rise).
 We will have to wait to see how that plays out.

 There are counter forces.
-The first estimate of the Q1 2017 US GDP Growth was only +0.7%.
-Some of this was supposed to be due to low defense spending by the federal government.
+The first estimate of the Q1 2017 US GDP growth was only +0.7%.
+Some of this was supposed to be due to low defense spending by the Federal government.
 Some was attributed to low growth in consumer spending in Q1 2017 of only +0.3% compared to the +3.5% of Q4 2016.
 Both of the above are at the moment expected to pick up as the year goes on.
-However, the US Debt Ceiling, which was reinstated March 16, 2017 at $20.1T, may be hindering government spending.
-The US is not in danger of default; but the government has implemented extraordinary measures to curb its spending temporarily.
+However, the US Debt Ceiling, which was reinstated March 16, 2017, at $20.1T, may be hindering government spending.
+The US is not in danger of default, but the government has implemented extraordinary measures to curb its spending temporarily.
 It needs Congress to raise the US Debt Ceiling.
 The US Debt Clock shows the current US Debt at $19.89T (and climbing).
-This is yet another situation which could lead to US Treasury yields spiking higher, if it is not resolved quickly.
+This is yet another situation which could lead to US Treasury yields spiking higher if it is not resolved quickly.

 The Q1 2017 earnings data are:

-- Comprehensive Income of $0.35 per common share.
+- Comprehensive income of $0.35 per common share.

-- Net Spread and Dollar Roll Income of $0.64 per common share.
-This included $0.21 per common share of Dollar Roll income based on an average net long position of $13.5B in TBAs.
+- Net spread and dollar roll income of $0.64 per common share.
+This included $0.21 per common share of dollar roll income based on an average net long position of $13.5B in TBAs.
 It excludes -$0.03 per common share in catch-up premium amortization.

 - The net book value fell from $21.17 per common share as of December 31, 2016 to $20.98 per common share at Q1E 2017 (-$0.19 per common share on the quarter).